 Right from the very beginning in 1963, MMTC has had a chequered history of misgovernance, nepotism and corruption.
 Recently, the Comptroller and Auditor General (CAG) of India passed strictures against MMTC’s financial mismanagement, possible fraud, negligence and absence of financial prudence.

 According to the CAG report tabled in Parliament, MMTC suffered a loss of Rs.
 1.33 crore in a deal with Suchetan Export Pvt Ltd for the procurement of cotton waste.
-The CAG report expressed concern over losses suffered because of inadequate security and release of stock on the basis of PDCs (post-dated cheques) in
+The CAG report expressed concern over losses suffered because of inadequate security and release of stock on the basis of PDCs (post-dated cheques) in various deals.

 According to insiders, one of the worst phases seen by MMTC was during the tenure of Deepinder Singh Dhesi as CMD, MMTC.
 Even though MMTC has seen many inefficient leaders in the past, it was never a loss-making organisation.
 But during Dhesi’s tenure, MMTC for the first time went into the red.
 It was also a period when delinquent officials were reportedly protected and honest officers were victimised.